 Severely dry skin may be the result of a genetic disease or atopic dermatitis such as eczema.
 Other causes could be a hormonal imbalance or a slow thyroid gland that can also make your hair dry and lifeless.

-As mentioned, dry skin symptoms may be the result of a medical condition.
+As mentioned, your symptoms may be the result of a medical condition.
 For example, skin redness or a rash could be allergic contact dermatitis or fungal infection of the skin like tinea which includes ringworm, athlete’s foot, and jock itch.
-It can also be the result of diabetes, hypothyroidism, kidney disease or malnutrition.
+It can also be the result of diabetes, hypothyroidism, kidney disease, or malnutrition.

 Itching of the skin

 Dry skin often causes itching, which is annoying and may interfere with sleep or your daily activities.
 Constant rubbing or scratching may harden your skin or make it rough (lichenification).